 Unusual Noises

 If the hard drive has started emitting strange sounds, it usually spells trouble for your hard drive.
-There are several failure noises that come from the hard drive when it faces malfunction.
+Several failure noises come from the hard drive when it malfunctions.

 Hearing no sound from a hard drive is another bad sign that can not bring anything good.